 - Your child blames themselves for how their partner acts.

 Get your teen to talk

 If you suspect your child is in an abusive relationship, you can help.
-But that doesn’t mean you should jump in and “fix” the situation straightaway.
+But that doesn’t mean you should jump in and “fix” the situation right away.
 Sometimes it’s better to hold back.
 A few tips:

-Find the right venue.
-Sitting your teen down at the dining room table to say, “We need to talk about something important,” may scare your teen into silence.
+- Find the right venue.
+Sitting your teen down at the dining room table to say, “We need to talk about something important,” may scare him or her into silence.
 Instead, find a casual place to chat.
-Starting to talk in a coffee bar, while you’re watching television together, or even in the car can make your teen feel more comfortable and more likely to open up.
-You may not be able to have an entire conversation at once.
+Start the conversation in a coffee bar, while you’re both watching TV, or even in the car.
+The casual setting may make your teen feel more comfortable.
+He or she may open up and share what’s going on.
+Keep in mind you may not be able to have an entire conversation at once.
 That’s okay.
-Just keep gathering information, even in bits and pieces.
+Just keep gathering information as you can.

-Tell your child what you see.
-Gently, point out some of the things you’ve noticed that are disturbing.
-For example, say something like, “I’ve noticed that you seem unusually quiet lately.
+- Tell your child what you see.
+Gently point out some things you’ve noticed that are disturbing.
+For example, you could say something like, “I’ve noticed you seem quiet lately.
 Is anything going on?”
 Or, “Lately, your grades have really been slipping.
 Is there anything you’d like to talk about?”

-Focus on the behaviors, not the person.
-Your child may or may not be ready to hear that her partner is not a good choice.
-And she may still feel attached.
-Speaking poorly about her partner may push her away from you.
-And may make her feel like she has to defend her partner.
-Which is entirely the opposite of what you want to do.
-Instead of focusing on him as a person, put the emphasis on his actions.
+- Focus on the behaviors, not the person.
+Your child may or may not be ready to hear that his or her partner isn’t a good choice.
+And he or she may still feel attached.
+Speaking poorly about the partner may push your child away from you.
+Instead of focusing on the partner as a person, put the emphasis on the poor actions.
 For instance, instead of saying, “He’s controlling,” say, “I don’t like that he doesn’t let you play in your band anymore.”

-Believe what you hear.
+- Believe what you hear.
 It may be torturous for your child to tell you what’s going on.
 Don’t make it worse by questioning or doubting.
 Offer unconditional support and acceptance.
-Tell your child you believe every word she’s telling you.
+Tell your child you believe every word he or she is telling you.

 Things to consider